Emertechs-Labs/MITA-MUNGU-Ibariki-Tanzania-/docs/GOVERNANCE.md

 1. Fetch authoritative file (prefer canonical government URL).
 If fetching from remote, record fetch metadata and verify checksum.
 2. Convert the PDF to structured text with page/section markers.
 Preserve section headings and article numbers.
 3. Chunk text into semantically-aware passages (e.g., by article/section or ~600 token chunks).
 Add metadata: {source, page, section, start_offset, end_offset}
-4. Embed each chunk and store in the vector DB (Pinecone/pgvector/Weaviate) with the metadata above.
+4. Embed each chunk using Cohere's free API and store in Chroma vector DB with the metadata above.
 5. When RAG responds, include a citation header with:
    - section/article number
    - link to canonical source (OAG URL)